tsgates/arch-wiki-markdown/wiki/Pacbuild.md

 ----------------------

-If you are interested in offering a system to build on (any architecture is welcome, but i686 is the most prevalent), contact Jason Chu at jason@archlinux.org and he will supply a username and password.
+If you are interested in offering a system to build on (any architecture is welcome, but i686 is the most prevalent), contact Jason Chu and he will supply a username and password.

 > Get an apple 'builder' account